tgenman/STEM_vault/notes/math/graphs/Irregular graph.md

 TARGET DECK: math::graph
 START
 Math_TWO_side
-TITLE: Nearly irregular graph
+FRONT: Nearly irregular graph
-DESCRIPTION: is a graph $G$ of order $n ≥ 2$ if exactly two vertices of $G$ have the same degree.
+BACK: is a graph $G$ of order $n ≥ 2$ if exactly two vertices of $G$ have the same degree.
 FORMULA:
 ADDITIONAL: